 Ethereum ETFs on non-US markets

 Ethereum exchange-traded funds have existed outside of the US market for a few years now.
-This includes spot Ethereum ETFs, which can already be traded right next door to the United States.
+This includes spot Ethereum ETFs, which have already been available for trading right next door to the United States.

 Back in 2021, Canada made history when it became the first country to approve a direct custody Ethereum ETF.
 Since then, it has been possible for everyday traders to buy and sell Ethereum ETFs on traditional exchanges such as the Toronto Stock Exchange.